openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 optional return types, and ``throw``/``rethrow`` marks as defined in a lambda expression.

-See :ref:`Scopes` for the specification of the scope, and :ref:`Shadowing by Parameter` for the shadowing details of formal parameter declarations.
+The specification of scope is discussed in :ref:`Scopes`, and shadowing details of formal parameter declarations in :ref:`Shadowing by Parameter`.

 A :index:`compile-time error` occurs if:

-- A lambda expression declares two formal parameters with the same name.
+- Lambda expression declares two formal parameters with the same name.
-- A formal parameter contains no type provided, and the type cannot be derived by type inference.
+- Formal parameter contains no type provided, and the type cannot be derived by type inference.

-See :ref:`Throwing Functions` for the details of ``throws``, and :ref:`Rethrowing Functions` for the details of ``rethrows`` marks.
+The details of ``throws`` marks are discussed in :ref:`Throwing Functions`, and the details of ``rethrows`` marks in :ref:`Rethrowing Functions`.

 .. index::
    lambda signature